dreamfactorysoftware/platform-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich.md

 ### Source

-The `enrich.source` setting determines which of the supported sources to read raw Snowplow events from:
+The `enrich.source` setting determines which of the supported sources to read raw DreamFactory events from:

 + `"kinesis`" for reading Thrift-serialized records from a named Amazon Kinesis stream
 + `"stdin`" for reading Base64-encoded Thrift-serialized records from the app's own `stdin` I/O stream

-If you select `"kinesis"`, you need to set `enrich.streams.in` to the name of your raw Snowplow event stream [configured in your Scala Stream Collector](Configure-the-Scala-Stream-Collector).
+If you select `"kinesis"`, you need to set `enrich.streams.in` to the name of your raw DreamFactory event stream [configured in your Scala Stream Collector](Configure-the-Scala-Stream-Collector).

 ### Sinks

-The `enrich.sink` setting determines which of the supported sinks to write enriched Snowplow events to:
+The `enrich.sink` setting determines which of the supported sinks to write enriched DreamFactory events to:

-+ `"kinesis`" for writing enriched Snowplow events to a named Amazon Kinesis stream
++ `"kinesis`" for writing enriched DreamFactory events to a named Amazon Kinesis stream
-+ `"stdouterr`" for writing enriched Snowplow events records to the app's own `stdout` I/O stream
++ `"stdouterr`" for writing enriched DreamFactory events records to the app's own `stdout` I/O stream

 If you select `"kinesis"`, you need to also update the `enrich.streams.out` section: